MicrosoftDocs/Hololens/hololens/app-deploy-overview.md

 ## Mobile Device Management (MDM)

-An MDM solution enables IT decision-makers and administrators to privately auto-install (push) their in-house, line-of-business apps, or purchase apps through the store for a group of users.
+An MDM solution enables IT decision-makers and administrators to privately auto install (push) their in-house, line-of-business apps, or purchase apps through the store for a group of users.
 HoloLens devices work best with Microsoft Intune for [application management](app-deploy-intune.md).
 Intune also offers users finer-grained control over IT-managed apps through the Company Portal downloadable experience.

 > [!NOTE]
 > The following instructions are for users who want to manage their applications with Intune.
 Microsoft recommends using Intune for application and device management.